decoding-the-past/decoding_the_past/programs/README.md

 ## 3. Obtain Tracer

-The program Tracer is used to assess convergence of Bayesian inferences by opening a _log_ file of an analyses.
+The program Tracer is used to assess convergence of Bayesian inferences by opening a `log` file of an analyses.
 You can download it from [here](https://github.com/beast-dev/tracer/releases).
 Tracer is an executable file that can just be opened and no installation is needed.

 ## 4. Download the course repository

 - Follow this [link](https://github.com/decoding-the-past/decoding_the_past/archive/refs/heads/main.zip) to download this tutorial's repository.
-Unzip the folder and rename it `decoding_the_past`.
+- Unzip the compressed file (`decoding_the_past-main.zip`) if not automatically done by your browser and rename it `decoding_the_past`.
+  You can move the `decoding_the_past` folder in your preferred working direcotry.
 - Open your command prompt window on Windows or a terminal console on Mac/Linux and move with `cd` into the unzipped downloaded folder
 	- You need to use backslashes on Windows, e.g.